|Systems||Beam Gun SP, Beam Gun Custom|

 From arcade game to home

-In 1976, Duck Hunt was released.
-It used the projector setup of the Simulation System.
-However, it was contained in a compact setup, as it was intended for home use.
+In 1976, Beam Gun: Duck Hunt was released.
+It used a simplified projector compared to the Simulation System.
+It was contained in a compact setup, as it was intended for home use.